lubianat/wikidata_bib/README.md

 - toread.md
 - read.ttl
 - read.csv
+- config.yaml
+- wadd
+- wlog
+- wread
 ### Explanation

 - toread.md

 A markdown stack/list of titles of papers.
-It does not need to be formated, it is mostly a dump of articles that you will want to read.
+The papers can be organized by sections, with section headers corresponding to the names in the config.yaml file.
+Articles are stored as Wikidata identifiers, to automatically pull the information when actually reading.

+You can, of course, store just the name of the article or other information and eventually locate and update the file with the Wikidata QID.

 - read.ttl